rumors/handbook/README.md

 ## Process

-Rumors uses a lightweight process that yields to context.
+We use a lightweight process that yields to context.
 It encourages clients to perceive our worth in experience and expertise rather than in the deliverables that may be the outcome of our work.

 - Overview
 - [Kickoff](process/kickoff.md)